jsjoeio/twilio-identify-unknown-numbers/README.md

 source v-env/bin/activate
 ```

 3. Install the libraries necessary for this project.
-In this case, we only need Twilio's helper library.
+In this case, we need Twilio's helper library, and the Dotenv library.
+There was a bit of difficulty installing the Dotenv module on a Windows machine.
+If you experience any issues, try the second line of code.

 ```python
 pip install twilio
 ```

-As a side note here, I (Ryan) had a little bit of difficulty installing the dotenv module on a Windows machine.
-I found that this line of code did the trick.

 ```
 $ pip3 install python-dotenv --target .
 #Don't forget the period after target